What You Need To Know

 The FCFuelCellMD-X sports a FuelCell midsole (obviously) that runs a bit firmer than what is found in the 5280, meaning more bounce in addition to the massive carbon plate.
 I love having this much foam underfoot as my legs don’t feel like absolute trash after a workout.
 The FuelCell is a blessing.
 It’s not as soft and the ZoomX foam of the Nike Dragonfly, but it does provide more bounce which is appreciated in the 800 and mile.

-Like the Dragonfly, the MD-X has a full-length carbon fiber plate, but it works in a different way.
-The MD-X gives a much harsher and snappy ride flinging you forward for a great start and closing speed.
+Like the Dragonfly, the MD-X has a full-length plate, but it works in a different way.
+Instead of rolling you along like the dragonfly, the MD-X gives a much harsher and snappy ride like the flinging you forward for a great start and closing speed.
 With that blazing speed, going around turns at fast paces is not an issue.

 I love the knit upper and the overlays give it some nice structure.
 The heel cup holds your foot in place when you drop the hammer.